ga-curriculum/intro-to-ai-agentic-workflows/microlesson-01/README.md

 ### **Key Components of Agentic Workflows**

-- **1. Task Definition**:
+## 🔄 Intelligent Agent Workflow Stages

-  - The workflow starts with defining clear objectives and breaking them into actionable tasks.
+- **🎯 Task Definition** – Define clear objectives and break them into actionable tasks for execution.
-  - Example: In a supply chain workflow, tasks include inventory monitoring, order placement, and delivery tracking.
+  - 🏭 **Example**: A supply chain workflow includes inventory monitoring, order placement, and delivery tracking.

-- **2. Data Perception and Collection**:
-  - Agents gather relevant data from their environment, such as APIs, user interactions, or IoT devices.
+- **📡 Data Perception and Collection** – Gather relevant data from APIs, user interactions, or IoT devices.
-  - Example: A weather monitoring agent collects real-time data from sensors and external APIs.
+  - 🌦️ **Example**: A weather monitoring agent collects real-time sensor and API data.

-- **3. Processing and Reasoning**:
-  - Agents analyze collected data using rule-based logic, machine learning models, or statistical methods.
+- **🧠 Processing and Reasoning** – Analyze collected data using rule-based logic, machine learning, or statistical methods.
-  - Example: A financial agent evaluates transaction patterns to detect fraud.
+  - 💰 **Example**: A financial agent evaluates transaction patterns to detect fraud.

-- **4. Decision-Making**:
-  - Based on processed data, agents make informed decisions aligned with the workflow’s objectives.
+- **🤖 Decision-Making** – Make informed decisions aligned with workflow objectives based on data insights.
-  - Example: A recommendation agent selects the most relevant products to display to a user.
+  - 🛍️ **Example**: A recommendation agent selects the most relevant products for a user.

-- **5. Task Execution**:
-  - Agents perform specific actions based on their decisions, such as sending alerts, updating systems, or interacting with users.
+- **⚡ Task Execution** – Perform specific actions like sending alerts, updating systems, or interacting with users.
-  - Example: A logistics agent places an order for replenishment when stock levels drop below a threshold.
+  - 🚚 **Example**: A logistics agent places an order for restocking when inventory drops below a threshold.

-- **6. Collaboration Between Agents**:
+- **🔗 Collaboration Between Agents** – Enable multiple agents to share information and coordinate tasks.
-  - Multiple agents work together, sharing information and coordinating actions to achieve complex goals.
-  - Example: In a manufacturing workflow, a production agent collaborates with a maintenance agent to ensure seamless operations.
+  - 🏗️ **Example**: A production agent collaborates with a maintenance agent to prevent machinery failures.

-- **7. Feedback Loop**:
-  - Continuous feedback helps agents refine their models, improve performance, and adapt to changing conditions.
+- **🔄 Feedback Loop** – Continuously refine models and improve performance using outcome-based feedback.
-  - Example: A customer support agent analyzes user satisfaction scores to enhance future interactions.
+  - 🗣️ **Example**: A customer support agent enhances interactions by analyzing satisfaction scores.

-- **8. Monitoring and Adaptation**:
-  - The workflow is monitored in real-time to ensure efficiency, and agents adapt to new data or unexpected scenarios.
+- **📈 Monitoring and Adaptation** – Track workflow performance in real-time and adapt to new data or conditions.
-  - Example: A grid management agent adjusts power distribution during a peak usage period.
+  - ⚡ **Example**: A grid management agent optimizes power distribution during peak usage periods.

 ---